You are here: Home / Extras / Settings / User / User details / Rights

 List of the rights of a user

-In the rights administration for the address administration you can set which addresses you are allowed to read, write or delete.
-You will also find some additional settings for the address management, e.g. whether the customer number should be editable.
+In the rights administration for the contact administration you can set which contacts you are allowed to read, write or delete.
+You will also find some additional settings for the contact management, e.g. whether the customer number should be editable.

 In the rights settings for the search criteria, you can select the search criteria for which you have read, write and delete rights.

-If the field “Read/write permission on existing search criteria in own data records” is activated, the other permission settings for the search criteria are ignored for address data records on which the corresponding user is the maintainer himself and he always has read and write permission there.
+If the field “Read/write permission on existing search criteria in own data records” is activated, the other permission settings for the search criteria are ignored for contact data records on which the corresponding user is the maintainer himself and he always has read and write permission there.

 In the rights settings for the task management you can choose which tasks you are allowed to read and whether you are allowed to delete individual tasks.